rustyrussell/pettycoin/_posts/2014-07-02-Network-Protocol-(Almost)-Complete.md

 is dealing with skiplist of blocks before the horizon (`protocol_pkt_horizon`) and the second is broadcast of double spends and complaining about them if they're inside a block.
+*[Wait, scratch that.
+I still have fee collection and to-gateway payments to implement as well]*

 But first, I took some time to write some more unit tests: I'm way behind, still.